-In October, with winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.
-Find out:
+With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.

-So what do we do?
-Most of us just pull out the sweaters and coats and eat the same foods we have been eating year round for years.
-But if we look closely at what is harvested in nature, it’s obvious that our diet was intended to dramatically change right now.
+So, what do humans do?
+Most of us just pull out the sweaters, coats and scarfs, and eat the same foods we have been eating year-round for years.
+But if we look closely at nature’s harvest, it’s obvious that our diet was intended to dramatically change during this time of year.

-- Roughly two-thirds of your diet should be alkaline foods and one-third should be acidic foods.
-See the List.
+- Roughly two-thirds of your diet should be alkaline foods (found predominantly in the spring & summer) and one-third should be acidic foods (found predominantly in the winter).

 Keep reading to learn how and why to alkalize!